vuejs/apollo/docs/guide/README.md

 ## What is Apollo?

 [Apollo](https://www.apollographql.com/) is a set of tools and community effort to help you use GraphQL in your apps.
 It's well known for its [client](https://www.apollographql.com/client) and its [server](https://www.apollographql.com/server).
-Apollo is developed and supported by the [Meteor Development Group](https://www.meteor.io/).

 ## Links